junfu96/CBLSTM-SNP/README.md

 The first term

-[
+$$
 \gamma^t|u(0)|
-]
+$$

 represents the influence of the initial state.

 Since

-[
+$$
 0<\gamma<1,
-]
+$$

-we have
+the quantity

-[
+$$
-\gamma^t\rightarrow 0
+\gamma^t
-]
+$$

-as time increases.
+gradually approaches zero as time increases.

-Thus the effect of the initial condition gradually disappears.
+Consequently, the effect of the initial condition diminishes over time.

 ---

 The second term

-[
+$$
 \frac{M_a+\sqrt d}{1-\gamma}
-]
+$$

 is a finite constant.

-This means that the hidden state can never grow without bound.
+Therefore, the hidden state can never grow without bound.

 ---

 ## Practical Meaning

-The boundedness theorem guarantees that:
+This lemma guarantees that:

 * hidden states remain finite;
-* compensation does not cause explosion;
+* compensation does not cause state explosion;
 * long-term recurrent computation remains numerically stable.

 ---

 # Theorem 2: Multi-step Lipschitz Stability

-## Question
+## Research Question

-Another important issue is:
+Another important question is:

 > If the input changes slightly, will the hidden state change dramatically?

-A reliable forecasting model should produce only small output changes when the input perturbation is small.
+A reliable forecasting model should produce only limited output variation under small input perturbations.

 ---